edgarcosta/CHIMP/README.md

 # Installing

-Move to the directory where you would like to install CHIMP and do
+Move to the directory where you would like to install CHIMP and clone the repository by doing
 ```
 git clone --recurse-submodules -j8 https://github.com/edgarcosta/CHIMP.git
 ```